THANKSGIVING FATAL: Porsche Slams Into Utility Pole On Route 208

 Fair Lawn police notified the county prosecutor's office and are investigating the cause of the crash.

 One land of Route 208 southbound remained closed Friday while work continued, Fair Lawn Police Sgt.
-Sean Macys said.
+Eric Eleshewich said.

 CHECK BACK FOR MORE DETAILS